CMIP-Data-Request/CMIP7_DReq_Content/scripts/README_airtable_export.md

 where in this example it's a official release, so "v1.2rc" means v1.2 release candidate.
 Then open a pull request for this branch [on github](https://github.com/CMIP-Data-Request/CMIP7_DReq_Content).
 Ensure the `main` branch target repository is correct.
-By default it's  `WCRP-CMIP/CMIP7_DReq_Content`, but should be switched `CMIP-Data-Request/CMIP7_DReq_Content` if development is happening there.
+By default it's  `WCRP-CMIP/CMIP7_DReq_Content`, but it should be switched `CMIP-Data-Request/CMIP7_DReq_Content` if development is happening there.

 ## How to generate an Airtable token